jkool702/forkrun/DOCS/BORN_LOCAL_NUMA.md

 Workers are pinned to specific NUMA nodes and consume work exclusively from their local Scanner's ring buffer (or Escrow pipe).

-### 4.1 The `FLAG_PARTIAL_BATCH` Barrier
+### 4.1 The `FLAG_CHUNK_BOUNDARY` Barrier
-To ensure workers never cross a chunk boundary, the Scanner applies a `FLAG_PARTIAL_BATCH` bitmask to the ring offset of the final batch in every chunk.
+To ensure workers never cross a chunk boundary, the Scanner applies a `FLAG_CHUNK_BOUNDARY` bitmask to the stride (line count) entry of the final batch in every chunk.

 When a worker executes a lock-free claim (`atomic_fetch_add`), it may speculatively claim multiple batches.
-However, as it resolves the pointers for its claim, it checks for the `FLAG_PARTIAL_BATCH` bit.
+However, as it resolves the pointers for its claim, it checks for the `FLAG_CHUNK_BOUNDARY` bit in the `stride_ring`.
 If it detects this flag mid-claim, it immediately truncates its batch exactly at the boundary, processing the contiguous data and depositing the remaining claimed slots into the Escrow pipe.

 ### 4.2 The Ultimate Structural Guarantee
 Because:
 1. Indexers perfectly align chunk boundaries with record delimiters.
-2. Scanners cap chunks with the `FLAG_PARTIAL_BATCH` barrier.
+2. Scanners cap chunks with the `FLAG_CHUNK_BOUNDARY` barrier.
-3. Workers are forbidden from claiming data across a `FLAG_PARTIAL_BATCH` barrier.
+3. Workers are forbidden from claiming data across a `FLAG_CHUNK_BOUNDARY` barrier.

 ...`forkrun` provides a **mathematical, structural guarantee that no worker will ever receive a batch that spans two non-contiguous chunks.**